Community

 Clemente Course in the Humanities

 I am currently the art history professor for the Harlem branch of the Clemente Course in the Humanities.
-In this role, my goal is to go beyond teaching students about art history to demonstrate that all of our backgrounds and experiences make up the content, contexts, and critical themes of art history.
-My teaching methods prioritize that students bring into the classroom their received histories of, and interactions with, visual art and material culture.
-We explore together how their narratives and perspectives are vital, relevant parts of a broader, wider, interconnected history of global art.
+In this role my goal is to go beyond teaching students about art history, to exploring how all of our backgrounds and experiences make up the content, contexts, and critical themes of art history.
+My teaching methods prioritize students bringing into the classroom their received histories and experiences of visual art and material culture.
+As a group and community, we then investigate how our narratives and perspectives form vital parts of a broader, interconnected history of global art.

 “Instead of building grand structures, Clemente educates people in spaces embedded in their communities, from health centers to public libraries.
 As college tuition soars, Clemente remains free, while also providing crucial wrap-around support by covering childcare and transportation costs.
 While many institutions curtail or eliminate humanities programs, Clemente wagers on their enduring value and power to uplift individuals and communities.
 Over thirty Clemente Courses operate across the United States and Canada, from Boston, MA to Oakland, CA and from Madison, WI to Atlanta, GA.
 Each course is embedded in the community it serves, with the support of local and regional networks and institutions.
 All Clemente courses are accredited, either through our primary partner Bard College, or universities closely linked to Clemente sites.
 Our core model consists of six credit hours delivered over two semesters to cohorts of 15-20 students.
 Guided by experienced college faculty in a rigorous and supportive classroom, students are taught via seminar, encouraging active participation.
 Classes offered include philosophy, history, literature, art history, and writing.
 All who complete the course receive a certificate of achievement.
 Students who demonstrate college-level work may earn college credit from Bard College or one of our other academic partners.”